 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where mapiquiroite typically forms.
+Look in hydrothermal veins country, the host setting where mapiquiroite typically forms.
 If you start seeing quartz, hematite, anatase in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.